-Print the cards onto white card stock and cut them apart on the solid lines.
-In the document they are paired with a description of the piece, a little history, a little about the techniques, or a little about the artist.
+First, print the cards onto white card stock, and cut them apart on the solid lines.
+The paintings are paired with their descriptions on the printable.
+You’ll learn a little history, a little about the techniques, or a little about the artist.
 The pdf includes 6 pages of art cards, 12 different paintings, and one page of instructions.
 Click on the image below to go to the free pdf.

 About Baroque Art

 The Baroque period lasted from 1600 to about 1725.
 It was a response to the Protestant Reformation and the art of northern Europe.
 The style uses the larger than life figures of the Renaissance paired with a realism that had taken over in northern European Reformation art.
-Most Baroque art is also ornate, detailed, and over the top emotionally with heavy contrasts between dark and light and exaggerated body language.
-In Baroque art we see the adoption of genre subjects, paintings of everyday scenes, which was first tried out by Reformation painters, landscape art, and still lifes, as well as the traditional Bible, historical, and mythological scenes.
+Baroque art is ornate and detailed.
+It is emotional.
+It shows areas that are very light and by contrast, very dark.
+Baroque art included paintings of everyday scenes, landscape art, and still-lifes.
+There are also traditional Bible, historical, and mythological scenes.

 How To Use the Cards

-They can also be used as flash cards.
-Hold up an image card and see if the kids can remember the name of the piece, the artist, details about the painting, or all three.
-You can give out points for correct answers if you like.
+You can also use the cards as flash cards.
+Hold up an image card and see if the kids remember the name of the piece, the artist, details about the painting, or all three.
+Award points for correct answers.

-On each card a date, or approximate date, of when the piece was done is included.
+Each card has a date.
 Arrange the cards in chronological order.
 Can you see a progression of technique, style, or subject matter?
 Can you arrange the cards in other ways according to different categories?